 The ‘salaried route’ is an employment-based path for high-quality experienced graduates with at least three years’ work experience.
 You will earn a salary while you train.
 Find out more, including available placements

 RQF Level 2 or and Level 3 in Supporting Teaching and Learning in Schools

-These qualifications are not specific to special education needs settings and are suitable for anyone - particularly those working as as a teaching assistant who would like to develop their role further.
+These qualifications are not specific to special education needs settings and are suitable for anyone, particularly those working as a teaching assistant who would like to develop their role further.

-People still remember the old NVQ name, but these have been rejigged a couple of times now, first to QCF and now to 'RQF' – Regulated Qualifications Framework.
-These still have level 2 and level 3, but these are now broken into smaller modules, compared with the NVQs.
+Previously known as NVQs, these qualifications have been redesigned, first to QCF and now to 'RQF' – Regulated Qualifications Framework.
+These are still level 2 and level 3 qualifications, but are now broken into smaller modules, compared with the old NVQs.
 Each module is designed to be is applicable to different working roles within schools.
 This has opened up training opportunities for staff in schools that do not work directly with children and those who work on a voluntary basis.